 In the fall, trees are trying to recover the last remaining sugars in the leaves before they drop them.
 Many scientists ponder the evolutionary reason plants would expend energy to produce brilliant fall colors instead of storing those sugars as food for the long months ahead.
 There are a few different theories as to why trees produce anthocyanins.
 Some believe it functions as a sort of sunscreen, protecting the remaining chlorophyll in the leaf in order to keep the dwindling ability to generate energy during this crucial period.
 Some believe that when leaves containing anthocyanins fall to the ground and decompose, they release something into the soil that discourages other plant species from growing.
 Less competition would mean the tree would have more nutrients available to it in the spring, when it needs a lot of nutrients to grow all new leaves!
 Others believe the formation of anthocyanins may help prevent frost injury to leaf tissues or limit water loss during autumn dry spells.
 Some entomologists believe they produce fall colors as a way to warn off pests!
 Leaves that contain a lot of red/purple color indicate a lot of anthocyanins, which a tree could only produce if it was healthy and producing a lot of food for itself.
 They believe the bright colors may cause certain insects that lay eggs in the fall to choose a host plant that is drab and weaker in comparison.
 Neat, huh?!

-The best fall colors come to us after wet summers (check), in falls that are warm and sunny by day, but cool (not freezing) and dry by night.
-The leaves have already started changing, so get ready to observe the show!
-The weather forecast looks like we’ll soon be seeing cooler nights, which will hopefully bring out some colors.
-The yellows will kick off with the birch and sugar maples, followed by the basswoods and aspens.
+The best fall colors come to us after wet summers, in falls that are warm and sunny by day, but cool (not freezing) and dry by night.
+Typically, the yellows will kick off with the birch and sugar maples, followed by the basswoods and aspens.
 We’re already seeing the red maples and sumac turning red, and later they’ll be joined by the red oaks.
 Did you know Minnesota has nearly 4 million acres in 50 different state forests, all of which are free to the public?
 Check one out this fall!
 You can track the color change around the state by using the MN DNR’s Fall Color Finder.
 So make sure you plan a weekend this fall to get outside and admire the reds and yellows blending together on Minnesota’s awe-inspiring landscapes!
 Enjoy!

 “Fall has always been my favorite season.
 The time when everything bursts with its last beauty, as if nature had been saving up all year for the grand finale.” – Lauren DeStefano